tombetthauser/watercolor-basics/README.md

 # Watercolor Basics

-Some very basic personal tips for developing an everyday open-ended watercolor practice.
-For expressive observational painting more than rigid illustration.
-Consolidated quasi-wisdom picked up from 10+ years making, learning and teaching art professionally for no reason.
+Some personal tips that I observed help frustrated and talented art students over the past decade.
+Geared towards developing an everyday open-ended watercolor practice for expressive observational painting more than traditional illustration.
+Consolidated from 10+ years making, learning and teaching art professionally for no reason.
 I write code now.
 Put together for a dev friend who bought some paints.

 ```
 ⚠️ All super-subjective and a work in progress, adding more as I think of it...